codess-aus/ai-fundamentals/conversational.md

 TSV files for chitchat personality uploads.

+It can use multiple knowledge bases.

+It only supports one language.

+It consists of question and answer pairs.

+Use QnA Maker for authoring and query prediction.
+It provides access to the authoring and publishing APIs of the QnA Maker service.
+It also uses NLP capabilities to learn about the specifics of questions in the KB and predict at runtime witch QnA pair matches as the best answer.

+You should use Application Insights to query prediction telemetry.
+It can collect the chatbots logs and telemetry.
+It can diagnose potential issues and process telemetry data with KQL.

+Cognitive Search for data storage and search.
+It stores the QnA pairs and maintains indexes for all published KBs.

 ### 6. Identify capabilities of the Bot Framework

 The Bot Framework SDK is required to develop bots using code.
 There are SDKs for C#, JS, TS and Python.
 The Bot Framework SDK allows developers to send and receive messages with users on the configured channels.